 Location: Freehold Township Firehouse, Stillwells Corner Road

-Foodstock originated in Freehold, NJ, in 2009 as a collaboration of two cousins in the Swisher family seeking a National Honor Society service project and a Girl Scout Silver Award.
-They had a long history of volunteering at a local food pantry and they organized a neighborhood food drive to collect 2,000 pounds of food to stock the pantry’s empty shelves.
+Foodstock originated in Freehold, NJ, in 2009 when Maura Swisher needed a Senior project for St. John Vianney High School.
+The Swishers had a long history of volunteering at a local food pantry and they organized a neighborhood food drive to collect 2,000 pounds of food to stock the pantry’s empty shelves.

 The initial implementation, called “A Ton of Fun”, had live music and a carnival theme with activities and games of chance.
 After tripling their goal that first year, the family decided to make it an annual Fall tradition but remove the weight goal from the name.